 The web host can use any of these, depending on their customer’s web security requirements.
 In IAM, user access is bracketed into administrative rights.

 So, when a person visits a website and logins, they are given administrative rights depending on their role.
-The user can perform only those actions on the website as per their administrative rights.
+Users can perform only those actions on the website per their administrative rights.